List of tallest buildings in Baltimore: History

-The history of skyscrapers in Baltimore began with the completion in 1883 of the Equitable Building at the southwest corner of North Calvert and East Fayette Streets across from the Beaux Arts/Classical Revival architecture of the Baltimore City Courthouse of 1894–1900 and the landmark Battle Monument in Battle Monument Square, commemorating the fallen in the defense of the City against the British attack in the 1814 Battle of Baltimore during the War of 1812.
-"The Equitable" as it became known replaced the earlier landmark from 1825, Barnum's City Hotel, and was the first steel cage framed building with outside surface panels of stone hung on the frame, a new technique pioneered by Chicago architects like Louis Sullivan and Daniel Burnham.
+The history of skyscrapers in Baltimore began with the completion in 1883 of the Equitable Building.
+The Equitable Building is located at the southwest corner of North Calvert and East Fayette Street, across from the Beaux Arts/Classical Revival architecture of the Baltimore City Courthouse and the landmark Battle Monument in Battle Monument Square, commemorating the fallen in the defense of the city during the 1814 Battle of Baltimore in the War of 1812.
+"The Equitable", as it became known, replaced an earlier landmark from 1825, Barnum's City Hotel, and was the first steel cage framed building with outside surface panels of stone hung on the frame, a new technique pioneered by Chicago architects like Louis Sullivan and Daniel Burnham.

-Shortly after, the 1893 construction of the Fidelity Building, of which both are regarded as the first high-rises in the city.
-The building originally rose eight floors, but an additional seven stories with a terra cotta panels façade designed to match the original earlier grey granite rough-cut stone base, were constructed between 1912 and 1915, bringing the structure's total height to 220 ft, making it the first building in Baltimore over 200 ft.
+The Fidelity Building was constructed shortly after in 1893.
+Both the Fidelity Building and the Equitable Building are regarded as the first high-rises in the city.
+The Fidelity Building originally rose eight floors, but an additional seven stories with a terra cotta panels façade designed to match the original earlier grey granite rough-cut stone base, were constructed between 1912 and 1915, bringing the structure's total height to 220 ft, making it the first building in Baltimore to exceed 200 ft.

-Baltimore went through an early high-rise construction boom from the late 1890s to the Great Baltimore Fire of February 1904, when a half-dozen of new skyscrapers' so-called "fire-proof" but their interiors were burned out.
+Baltimore went through an early high-rise construction boom from the late 1890s to the Great Baltimore Fire of February 1904.
+During the fire, six of the new skyscraper's interiors burned out.
 Most were later judged by inspecting engineers/architects as structurally sound with their steel I-beam cage framing and masonry facades and were reconstructed and rehabilitated in the next five years in a flurry of downtown rebuilding.
 The next period from the 1910s to the late 1920s, during which time the Baltimore Trust Company Tower (now the Bank of America Building) were constructed.